ngua/rumps/TODOS/persistence.md

 ### 2.7 RUMPS Extension - COLLECT (Stream-Based Functional Iterator)

 **Note**: This is a RUMPS-specific extension not found in traditional MUMPS.
 It provides a functional, Rust-idiomatic stream-based interface for iterating and collecting values from the tree, designed for efficient handling of large datasets.

+**Transaction Note**: The signature includes optional `ctx: Option<&TransactionContext>` for future-proofing, but Phase 2 implementation does NOT need to use it.
+Transaction snapshot isolation will be added in Phase 5.

 **Rationale**: Traditional MUMPS requires imperative loops with `$ORDER` to iterate through data:
 ```mumps